I’ve always LOVED lemon squares!

 And, by the way, if you’re looking for pine nuts and don’t feel like going on a wild goose chase like I did, they sell them on Amazon.

-Click the picture below to buy them ↓
+Click the affiliate link in the picture below to buy them ↓

 They ain’t cheap, but take it from me, you’re not going to find them cheaper or better quality than these.